 - Sanding – Although most chalk paints say you don’t need to do any sanding, I always take a couple minutes to lightly sand the surface of my furniture before painting.
 Roughing up the surface will help the paint adhere better.
 You can always paint a test area first and then see if the paint adheres or scratches after it dries.

-- Degreasing – I recommend cleaning your furniture piece with a degreaser and lint-free cloth first.
+- Degreasing – It’s important to start with a clean surface before you get out the paint.
+I recommend cleaning your furniture piece with a degreaser and lint-free cloth first.
 This will get rid of all the dust and grime.
 Make sure to remove any sticky residues and gunk.

 - Filling Holes – If your furniture piece has any scratches or knicks, take a few minutes to fill those in with wood filler and a putty knife.
 Once you cover it up with paint, no one will ever know that scratch was there!